alcxander/MarsRobotChallenge/README.md

 - a slightly updated UI on the web app to create random files for input.
 - refactoring the scripts just a little bit more to make better test coverage and get over the current 65%
 - a second bot that races you turn for turn with randomly applied mission objectives to each controller
+- random map changes like a dynamic obstacle change after a sampling
+- adding weights to terrain scores so I could make other terrain options like sand or loose gravel

 ## Working with AI on this Project